ncats/multiplex-analysis-web-apps/spatial_interaction_tool.md

 Tool Components for running Analysis

-* Instantiate TIME Class
+* **Instantiate TIME Class**: Default.
+Should always remained checked
-* Plot ROIs
+* **Plot ROIs**: Default.
+Should always remained checked
-* Calculate P values
+* **Calculate P values**: Default.
+Should always remainded checked
-* Check Metrics, impose plotting settings and convert to numpy format
+* **Check Metrics, impose plotting settings and convert to numpy format**: Default.
+Should always remainded checked
-* Plot desnity heatmaps per ROI
+* **Plot desnity heatmaps per ROI**: Default.
+Should always remainded checked
-* Plot ROI outlines individually on the whole slides
+* **Plot ROI outlines individually on the whole slides**: Default.
+Should always remainded checked
-* Average density P values over ROIS for each slide
+* **Average density P values over ROIS for each slide**: Default.
+Should always remainded checked
-* Average Density P values over TOIs for each annotation Region Type
+* **Average Density P values over TOIs for each annotation Region Type**: Default.
+Should always remainded checked
-* Plot density P values for each ROI over slide spatial plot
+* **Plot density P values for each ROI over slide spatial plot**: Default.
+Should always remainded checked

 Job Execution Parameters:

-* Should we use multiple logical CPUS to speed up calculations?
+* **Should we use multiple logical CPUS to speed up calculations?**: Default.
+Should always remainded checked
-* Select number of threads for calculations:
+* **Select number of threads for calculations**: Default.
+Keep this number at 7.

 ### Display Individual ROI Heatmaps